Here's a truth about learning German: nearly everyone struggles with German adjective endings or German adjective declension as it's also known.

 Don't worry about how to choose the right ending yet.
 After my explanation, you'll have a much easier time understanding the consolidated table at the end.

-How Adjective Endings And Cases Interact
+How German Adjective Declension And Cases Interact

 As you can see, the nouns themselves don't tell you which case they are.